intelsdi-x/snap-plugin-collector-dbi/CONTRIBUTING.md

 * Contributors will review your pull request, suggest changes, and merge it when it’s ready and/or offer feedback
 * To report a bug or issue, please open a new issue against this repository

-If you have questions feel free to contact the [maintainers](https://github.com/intelsdi-x/snap/blob/master/README.md#maintainers).
+If you have questions feel free to contact the [maintainers](https://github.com/intelsdi-x/snap/blob/master/README.md#maintainers) by tagging them: @intelsdi-x/plugin-maintainers.

 ## Contributing Examples
 The most immediately helpful way you can benefit this project is by cloning the repository, adding some further examples and submitting a pull request.

-Have you written a blog post about how you use [snap](http://github.com/intelsdi-x/snap) and/or this plugin?
-Send it to us!
+Have you written a blog post about how you use snap?
+Send it to us [on Gitter](https://gitter.im/intelsdi-x/snap)!

 ## Contribute Elsewhere